linrongbin16/commons.nvim/docs/commons_logging.md

 )
 ```

-The `setup` function will create a logger instance named `your_logging` and add it into the logging system.
+The `setup` function will create a logger instance named `your_logging` and register into the logging system.

-Each time you write a logging message, you need to get the logger via `logging.get` API with the logger name `your_logging`.
+!> **Note:** Each time you write a logging message, you need to get the logger by logger name `your_logging`.

 ### Root Logger

 The logger named `root` by default is the global singleton logger instance.

-Once you initialize the logging system with the name `root`, you can easily writing messages without the `get` API:
+Once you initialize the logging system with the name `root`, you can easily use the global logging APIs without get the logger:

 ```lua
 local logging = require("commons.logging")